 Complete the online Stoudemire Award Nomination form and have two references acquainted with the program (even years) or individual (odd years) comment on the impact of the program or individual by April 1.
 For an individual nomination, attach the candidate's CV.
 The application asks for this information:

 - Description of the educational program to be considered, including its content, format, and intended audience (medical students, fellows and residents).

 - Description of the program's innovative nature, mode of delivery, and method for evaluating its effectiveness (e.g., data on measures of effectiveness, demonstrating the successful impact of the program).

 - Description of the faculty member's contributions to education in psychosomatic medicine, education awards, and career achievements in education.

 For both programs and individuals (all years)

 - Names and contact information for two individuals acquainted

-with the nominee.
+with the program or person being nominated.
 These individuals must submit their comments also by April 1, preferably via the online Stoudemire Award Referral form, or by mail or fax on their letterhead.